TheeMee/sentiment-analysis/README.md

-This project is a part of the coursework for 2190101 Computer Programming \n Semester 1, 2024 \n
+This project is a part of the coursework for 2190101 Computer Programming

+Semester 1, 2024

 Chulalongkorn University

 video presentation link: [https://github.com/TheeMee/sentiment-analysis.git](https://youtu.be/4DRv66auYmg?feature=shared)